 - You can schedule a make up for any missed class through our Parent Portal.

 - Athletes who are missing one month or more of class may turn in a doctor’s note for tuition to be discounted by 50% for the duration of the doctor-prescribed sabbatical.

 If a recreational or pre-team student is injured and cannot attend class, they have two options:

 With a valid note from a doctor, class can be dropped immediately with no penalty (no 2-week written notice).
 They will lose their spot in the class and can return when they have been cleared by a medical professional.

 If they will only be out of class for a short period and wish to hold their spot in the class, tuition will be discounted or prorated by 50%.
 A doctor’s note is required for tuition to be discounted, and make up classes can be taken to replace the missed classes.

 - A 2-week written notice is required to quit the program.
-Please note – if a notice is no received, tuition is due.
+This can be emailed directly to email@example.com for prompt processing.
+Please note – if a notice is not received, tuition is due.
 This notice is to help us ensure that our class ratios stay consistent and so that students on our waiting list get a chance to take an empty spot.

 - If you turn in your 2-week notice, your spot in class will be given to the next student on the list after that 2 week period is up.
 We cannot guarantee your spot in class if you should change your mind and decide to remain with the program.

 You can sign up to receive text message alerts if Gymsport (or your school) is closed!
 Just go to www.wpxi.com or www.kdka.com and follow the instructions on the School Closings page.Remember, if you want to know if Gymsport is closed due to inclement weather, check the website (it will be on the front page), our Facebook page, KDKA, or WPXI.
 We may not always be able to make it to the gym to answer phone calls.